BlinkyStitt/quic-tunnel/README.md

 ## Todo

+- [ ] client certs are disabled. re-enable them
+- [ ] cute name
+- [ ] cute mascot
 - [ ] tokio-iouring feature
 - [ ] compression? mixing encryption and compression are very difficult to do securely
-- [ ] client certs are disabled. re-enable them
+- [ ] translate docs to match places with airplane-quality internet connections